privet-kitty/dufy/README.md

 # Modules
 Dufy consists of several independent modules:
 - dufy
-  - dufy-core
+  - dufy/core
-  - dufy-munsell
+  - dufy/munsell
-- dufy-extra-data
+- dufy/extra-data
-- dufy-examples
+- dufy/examples

-Since the main package `dufy` contains slightly large colorimetric data, you may want to load `dufy-core` instead of `dufy` in some cases.
+Since the main package `dufy` contains slightly large colorimetric data, you may want to load `dufy/core` instead of `dufy` in some cases.